 What types of services are you looking for?
 Your company probably has a specific set of services.
 You may not have a service for someone who is looking for boarding or for chinchilla care.
 Be sure you can offer what they are looking for.

 What dates do you need services?
 Just like the "Where are you located?" question - you’ve got to make sure that you have availability on the dates they need you.
 If it is Christmas Eve and the client needs three visits on Christmas Day - you probably don’t have any availability.

 Have you used a pet sitter or dog walker before?
 This is a great question to help understand how familiar your client is with this type of business.
 If they’ve just moved to the area and had a pet sitter they loved in their old city - you can probably skip the “what a pet sitter” does monologue!

 Tell me a little about your pet’s routine?
 This question helps ensure that you feel comfortable with the situation.
 Your business may have a policy against leaving dogs outside at night and if that is the routine - this client may not be a good fit for your business.

 Bonus Question: Will anyone else have access to your house during these visits?
 This could be a deal breaker for you.
 Many pet care companies have policies against “shared visits” because there is too much risk associated with several people caring for the pets.
 Additionally, you’d hate to wake up Uncle Steve from his mid-day nap when you thought just Fido would be home!

 Don’t forget - your clients are probably contacting a few pet sitters so it’s important to make sure they know why your company is the best.
-Talk about yourself, why you do this and what separates you from the pack as well!
+Talk about yourself, your pet sitting insurance, why you do this and what separates you from the pack!